nateyoder/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The first step after loading these images was to scale all of these so they were 32 by 32.

+The first sign is a stop sign and might be difficult due to the other sign below it and the trees in the background.

+The second sign is a 100 kph sign but the image is taken from below the sign so that might be a little difficult.

+The third sign is a 30 kph sign and is a bit off center and has a more complicated background than most of the others.

+The fourth sign is a arrow sign (straight & right) and might prove more difficult because it had a blank background.

+The last sign is a contruction sign but it has small attachments o the top and bottom along with a slightly upwards angle which might make it a bit more challanging.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).